Dozens killed in shooting attacks on New Zealand mosques

 Police Commissioner Mike Bush said 49 people had been killed.
 Health authorities said 48 people were being treated for gunshot wounds, including young children.

-Leaders around the world expressed sorrow and disgust at the attacks, with some deploring the demonisation of Muslims.
+Leaders around the world expressed sorrow and disgust at the attacks, with some deploring the demonization of Muslims.

 U.S. President Donald Trump condemned the "horrible massacre" in what the White House called a "vicious act of hate".